35 Therefore do not cast away your confidence, which has great reward.

 These believers were not to go back to where they had been as unbelievers—that is, to not fully understanding the finished work of Christ.
 These Hebrew Christians were not to throw off the confidence they had in Christ.
 Rather, they were to boldly proclaim their faith in the finished work of Christ.
 They were to continue where they had arrived in the past.

 This exhortation to have “confidence” will result in “great reward.”
 There is a great and rich reward in eternity for persevering in one’s faith during trials.
 God Himself is also our “great reward.”
 This reward is not because we maintain our confidence; rather, it is the retaining of the confidence that allows us to receive God’s promises.

 Persistent faith in God is the condition for receiving eternal reward.

 The Holy Spirit does not exhort these people to believe, but to persevere in their faith.
-Their issue was endurance, not apostasy.
+Their issue was maintaining endurance, not resisting apostasy.
 Their problem was not salvation but “confidence” and “reward.”
-Their issue was one of losing assurance, especially the assurance of their receiving reward at the Judgment Seat of Christ (1 Co 3:12-15).
+Their issue was one of losing assurance, especially the assurance of their receiving reward at the Judgment Seat of Christ (1 Co 3:12–15).

 Our confidence in God is the condition for receiving a great reward.
 God’s will may include reversals, setbacks, and pain.
 The believer who copes with these issues with confidence is a Christian that is rewardable.